voxel51/platform-sdk/QUICKSTART.md

 installation requirements for your analytic.

-To aid debugging analytics deployed in the platform, a specific Docker `ENTRYPOINT` setup is recommended.
+To aid debugging analytics deployed in the platform, a specific Docker `ENTRYPOINT` setup is strongly recommended.
 It is comprised of two parts:

 - `runner.sh`, a simple shell script that acts as the alternate entrypoint
 - `/var/log/image.log`, a pre-defined logfile location